hendrixroa/hendrixroa/README.md

 ### Hi folks! 👋

-- 🔭 I’m currently working on being a Backend/DevOps, cloud consultant, and solutions architect to make your business resilient, scalable.
+- 🔭 I’m currently working on being a Backend/DevOps, cloud consultant, and solutions architect to make your business resilient, robust, and scalable.
 - 🌱 I’m currently learning a ton of stuff related to APIs, message queues services, cloud services (focus AWS), and proficiency in programming languages (or runtime libraries 😬) like Typescript, Node.js, HCL (Terraform), and others...
 - 👯 I’m looking to collaborate on any open source/business projects you have, don't be shy, email me 😉.
 - 💬 Ask me about traveling, food, culture, and music.